 The Bonaparte Basin is a frontier basin in the north of the Northern Territory with a proven hydrocarbon system.
 Several large gas fields have been discovered offshore (undeveloped Contingent Resources of 2.7 Tcf in Petrel, Tern and Frigate) and the producing Black Tip field (2P 933 Bcf) supplies gas to Darwin.

 EP 126 represents a low-cost entry with excellent exploration potential.
-Vintage executed a Sale and Purchase Agreement with Beach Petroleum (NT) Pty Ltd, dated 31 July 2018, and now has 100% equity in EP 126 for nil cash consideration.
+Vintage executed a Sale and Purchase Agreement with Beach Petroleum (NT) Pty Ltd, dated 31 July 2018, and acquiring 100% equity in EP 126 for nil cash consideration.
 Vintage takes responsibility for the cased and suspended Cullen-1 well which was drilled to a TD of 3,325mKB in 2014.
-Planning is underway for the testing of multiple possible gas zones in the well.
+Planning is underway for the testing of multiple possible gas zones in the well, subject to government approval.

 EP 126 is a large permit with an area of 6,716 km2 and provides a high risk/high reward project that complements the current portfolio.
 There are multiple play types, with potential for large volumes of gas and oil.
 Cullen-1 was drilled in 2014, with both oil and gas shows, and was cased and suspended to be available as an option to test.

 Vintage has executed a binding Heads of Agreement with Firetail Energy Services Pty Ltd for it to become a joint venture partner in the EP126 permit.
 Under the terms of the agreement, Firetail will earn a 10% interest in EP126 through the provision of $850,000 of services for the testing of Cullen-1.